Firearms instructor took out gunman at Texas church service

 “I was so surprised because I did not know that so many in the church were armed,” she said.

-Cummings said the church added the team because of “the fact that people go into schools and shoot people.”

-The Texas Department of Public Safety on Monday identified the dead as Anton Wallace, 64, of Fort Worth and Richard White, 67, of suburban River Oaks.

-Wallace’s daughter, Tiffany Wallace, told Dallas TV station KXAS that her father was a deacon at the church and had just handed out communion when the gunman approached him.
+Wallace’s daughter, Tiffany Wallace, told Dallas TV station KXASthat her father was a deacon at the church.

 “I ran toward my dad, and the last thing I remember is him asking for oxygen.
 And I was just holding him, telling him I loved him and that he was going to make it,” Wallace said.